San Juan Island

 The couple’s long commitment to land conservation was spurred to action as they saw important farmland in the valley being carved into small residential parcels.
-“If you watch it being destroyed, you get protective,” says Dodie.
+“If you watch it being destroyed, you get protective,” Dodie said.

 Upon Ernie’s death in 1991, the property’s ownership was divided in two, with one-half interest going to Dodie and the other half-interest going into a trust that benefited Ernie’s family from a previous marriage.
 In a series of transactions completed in May 2012, Dodie donated her half-interest in the property to the San Juan Preservation Trust, which then purchased the other half-interest from the beneficiaries of Ernie’s trust.

 “After years of worrying about the future of our farm, it feels like a heavy weight has been lifted from my shoulders,” said Dodie as she was honored at the Preservation Trust’s annual meeting on May 20, 2012.
 “It gives me a very warm feeling to know that long after I’m gone, this will still be here.”

 While this represents a significant investment in the future of local food production in the San Juan Islands, there will be no noticeable changes in the foreseeable future.
 Greg Black, who currently manages Red Mill Farm and its cattle operation, will continue in his current role for as long as he wishes.
 The Preservation Trust, as the landowner, now assumes the responsibility of paying property taxes, which will remain unchanged.